Veronica Ferres: Early life

 Ferres was born in Solingen.
 She grew up as the youngest child and only daughter of Peter Ferres, a coal and potato merchant, and his wife Katharina.

-She completed her Abitur at the Gymnasium Schwertstraße in Solingen, and then completed a German, theatre studies and psychology degree at the Ludwig Maximilian University of Munich.
+She completed her Abitur at the Gymnasium Schwertstraße in Solingen, and then completed a German, theatre studies and psychology degree at LMU Munich.

 Career

 In Germany, Ferres's breakthrough came with the title role in the 1996 comedy film The Superwife, followed by starring roles in films such as the Schtonk!, Rossini, Klimt (alongside John Malkovich) and Saviors in the Night, making her a household name in Germany.
 Her TV productions include The Manns, Destined to Witness, The Woman from Checkpoint Charlie, The Miracle of Berlin, Marco W. – 247 Days in a Turkish Prison, and She Deserved It, among others.

 Her awards include the Grimme-Preis, the German Television Award, the Bavarian TV Award, the Golden Camera Award, and the Bambi Award.
 She played the female lead in Jedermann (Everyman), the traditional opening play of the Salzburg Festival, considered the highest honor in German stagecraft.

 In 2013, Ferres shot the international feature Hector and the Search for Happiness with Simon Pegg and Jean Reno, and played the main role in the feature film Casanova Variations, again with John Malkovich.
 Her 13th international production, The Devil's Violinist, was released theatrically in late 2013.
 In 2015, she starred opposite Nicolas Cage in the thriller Pay the Ghost, directed by Uli Edel.
 In 2016, she had the leading role in Werner Herzog's film Salt and Fire, co-starring Michael Shannon and Gael García Bernal.
 Ferres also co-starred in The Comedian, her 17th English feature film, along with Robert De Niro, Leslie Mann, and Danny DeVito.
-She was able to display her comedic talent in the cinema comedies “DER NANNY” written and starring by Matthias Schweighöfer, “UNTER DEUTSCHEN BETTEN” and an episode of the hit series “JERKS”, among others.
+She was able to display her comedic talent in the cinema comedies “DER NANNY” written and starring by Matthias Schweighöfer, Unter Deutschen Bettern and an episode of the hit series Jerks, among others.

-The ARD feature film “MEISTER DES TODES” by Daniel Harrich even gathered political attention.
+The ARD feature film Meister Des Todes by Daniel Harrich even gathered political attention.
 The film, based on Harrich’s journalistic research into illegal arms exports, prompted several investigations against arms manufacturers in Germany.
-The second part “MEISTER DES TODES 2” followed in 2020.
+The second part Meister Des Todes 2 followed in 2020.